jonathan1440/Get-Weather-Data/README.md

 It is unrealistic to have your monitor permantently connected to the RPi which has to be connected to the AcuRite weather station console to work.
-Therefore, you'll probably want to run the files via SSH.
+Therefore, you'll probably want to be able to run the files via SSH.
 Here's how to set it up: (adapted from http://www.instructables.com/id/Use-ssh-to-talk-with-your-Raspberry-Pi/)
 1. Before disconnecting your monitor, you need to enable SSH on your RPi.
 2. At some point, you'll probably be prompted to login.
 The default username is `Pi` and the default password is `raspberry`.